 Q. My child is already a school leader.
 What will this program do to advance his/her leadership abilities/goals?

-Q. Are the Camp LEAD and Club LEAD programs just for students who are positioned in their schools as either current or future class leaders?
+Q. Are the Camp and Club LEAD programs just for students who are positioned in their schools as either current or future class leaders?

 Q. Will my child spend time outside?

-Early registration fees are available at a $20 discount.
+A. Camp LEAD’s student registration fee is $295; Club LEAD’s student registration fee is $215.
+Early registration fees are available at a $20 dollar discount.
 You will receive an email confirmation immediately after you register.
-The Camp LEAD early registration deadline is May.
+The Camp LEAD early registration deadline is typically March 31 or April 1.
 The Club LEAD discounted rate is available one month prior to program registration.